 Although one of the main languages is French, there are plenty of options to continue your studies in English.
-There is a good reason why the main EU institutions are based in Brussels – with its multicultural background and diversity, the city impersonates the united Europe.
+There is a good reason why the main EU institutions are based in Brussels – with its multicultural background and diversity, the city impersonates united Europe.

 Since it is so small, you are very likely to see most of it in just one year, including thrilling cities and the gorgeous countryside.
-To take your experience a notch up, apply for an exchange at Katholieke Universiteit Leuven (KU Leuven), which is the highest-ranked Belgian university.
+To make your experience a notch up, apply for an exchange at Katholieke Universiteit Leuven (KU Leuven), which is the highest-ranked Belgian university.